Tutorial: Get started creating in the Power BI service

 Sign up for the Power BI service

 You need a Power BI Pro or Premium Per User (PPU) license to create content in Power BI.
-If you don't have a Power BI account, and plan on creating content, sign up for a free Power BI Pro trial before you begin.
+If you don't have a Power BI account, and plan on creating content, sign up for a free Power BI Premium Per User 60 day trial before you begin.
 Complete the wizard to get a free license, open the Power BI service (app.powerbi.com), select the Me icon and choose either Buy Pro now or Try paid features for free.

 Step 1: Get data

-Often when you want to create a Power BI report, you start in Power BI Desktop.
+Often, when you want to create a Power BI report, you start in Power BI Desktop.
 Power BI Desktop offers more power.
-You can transform, shape, and model data, before you start designing report.
+You can transform, shape, and model data, before you start designing reports.
 This time though, we're going to start from scratch creating a report in the Power BI service.